 We practice on the Grand River in Lansing, MI, which is about a ten minute drive away from campus.
 Our site includes a slalom course which allows us to practice throughout the season.

-During the off-season, we occasionally visit ski schools in the southern USA, snowboard and ski in the winter, host a formal banquet and socialize with other MSU clubs.
+During the off-season, we occasionally visit ski schools in the southern United States, snowboard and ski in the winter, host a formal banquet and socialize with other MSU clubs.
 The MSU Water Ski Club is a great way to get to know other students at MSU and throughout the Midwest by doing what we love and spending time on the water.
-So come check us out!
+Come check us out!

 What is 3 event collegiate skiing?